The Right to (My) Life

 Dawn Williams Boyd

 Dawn Williams Boyd’s (b.
-1952 in Neptune NJ; lives and works in Atlanta GA) self-described ‘cloth paintings’ masterfully reinterpret the traditional craft of quilt-making in a contemporary context.
-Working on a monumental scale, Boyd employs a collage-like technique, stitching together scraps of fabric into intricate compositions.
-Utilizing art historical references, current events, and religious tropes as narrative frameworks, her cloth paintings chronicle seminal moments in African American history and quotidian scenes of Black American life.
+1952, Neptune, NJ; lives and works in Atlanta, GA) self-described ‘cloth paintings’ masterfully reinterpret the traditional craft of quilt-making in a contemporary context.
+Utilizing historical references, current events and religious tropes as narrative frameworks, her intricate textile compositions often chronicle seminal moments in African American history and quotidian scenes of Black American life.